 You likely do everything you can to protect your oral health in the long-term.
-You might practice long-term oral care and visit holistic dentists like Dr. Schlessel and Dr. Hornstein for exams and cleanings, but sometimes dental emergencies can get the best of you.
+You might practice long-term oral care and visit holistic dentists like Dr. Schlessel and Dr. Hornstein for dental exams and teeth cleanings, but sometimes dental emergencies can get the best of you.
 If they ever do, you can rest knowing that you have a place to call your dental home.
-At The Center for Advanced Dentistry, we can treat your dental emergency, get you out of discomfort, and make sure that you have a healthy smile going forward.
-Call our office right away if you are experiencing a dental emergency!
+At The Center for Advanced Dentistry, our trusted emergency dentist in Beachwood, OH can treat your dental emergency, get you out of discomfort, and make sure that you have a healthy smile going forward.
+Call our dental office right away if you are experiencing a dental emergency!

-Why Choose The Center for Advanced Dentistry for Emergency Dental Care?
+Why Choose the Center for Advanced Dentistry for Emergency Dentistry?

 - Highly Experienced Holistic Dentists

 - Sedation Dentistry Available

 - Same-Day Crowns In-House